MoST logo

 About MoST

-The Modeling and Simulation of Socio-Technical Systems (MoST) unit at Fondazione Bruno Kessler investigates AI- and data-driven methods to model and simulate complex socio-technical systems in support of public decision-making and civic participation.
+The Modeling and Simulation of Socio-Technical Systems (MoST) unit at Fondazione Bruno Kessler researches models and simulations of complex socio-technical systems to support public data-informed decision-making and civic participation.
+Combining AI and data-based methods, the MoST unit faces major societal challenges in key areas like urban planning, socio-economic inequality, climate neutrality, and public administration.

 Vision